 Why It Makes Sense To Exchange a Residential Property for a Commercial One

 For many investors, a residential investment property is an excellent way to get started in real estate investing.
 However, building an entire portfolio of residential investment properties can be difficult and time consuming.
-For this reason, there are several reasons it can make sense to exchange a residential property for a commercial real estate asset:
+For this reason, there are several reasons it can make sense to exchange a residential property for a commercial real estate asset using a 1031 Exchange:

-- Scalability: In a commercial property, there are many leasable spaces located within the same building.
+In a commercial property, there are many leasable spaces located within the same building.
 For example, a multifamily property could have 20 units or a retail property could have 50,000 SF of leasable space.
-For this reason, they can be easier to manage than residential properties which may be widely dispersed over a particular geographic area.
+For this reason, commercial property can be easier to manage than residential properties, which may be widely dispersed over a particular geographic area.

-- Long Term Leases: In a residential investment property, the typical lease term is 12 months.
+In a residential investment property, the typical lease term is 12 months.
 In a commercial property, the typical lease term is much longer.
-Three to five years is normal, but they could reach 25 or 30 years depending on the location and type of property.
+Three to five years is normal, but the lease could reach 25 or 30 years depending on the location and type of property.
 For example, an anchor tenant in a retail shopping center may see a location as strategically important.
-As such, they could be happy to sign a 25 year lease to ensure they will be there for a long time.
+As such, they could be happy to sign a 25-year lease to ensure they will be there for a long time.

 For investors who want to achieve these benefits, purchasing a commercial asset as a replacement property in a 1031 Exchange can be very beneficial.